wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 ## Inner Join Example

-Suppose you want to divide CPU load by the request latency on each source that runs a production service.
+Suppose you want to divide CPU load by the number of requests per second on each source that runs a production service.
 You perform an inner join to identify any pairs of series that are both emitted from the same source and that both share the `stage=prod` point tag.

 ```
 join(
-  ts(cpu.load) AS ts1 INNER JOIN ts(request.latency) AS ts2 USING(source, stage),
+  ts(cpu.load) AS ts1 INNER JOIN ts(request.rate) AS ts2 USING(source, stage),
-  metric='cpuToLatency', source=ts1.source, stage=ts1.stage,
+  metric='cpuPerRequest', source=ts1.source, stage=ts1.stage,
   ts1/ts2
   )
 ```